kdeldycke/awesome-engineering-team-management/readme.md

 - “Next time your favorite manager and tech lead quit the company, ask them why.” ([source](https://news.ycombinator.com/item?id=21767843)).

-- “[Good business mafias form](https://marker.medium.com/where-do-business-mafias-come-from-34f47b33eecd) when there's a group of people who all have to quit their job for reasons that are exogenous to their performance.
+- “[Good business mafias form](https://archive.ph/9Osm2) when there's a group of people who all have to quit their job for reasons that are exogenous to their performance.
 In the case of Paypal, it was an acquisition; at Tiger Management, a few years of underperformance; at Drexel Burnham Lambert, an indictment.
 In Reliance's case, the core group of early employees fled the port of Aden due to unrest and the withdrawal of the British.” ([source](https://archive.ph/WCxsu)) - And why mass exodus might be an opportunity for great new ventures.

 - “It was my experience that no single departure had any effect.
 Mass departures did, trends did, but one person never did, even when that person was a founder.” ([source](https://news.ycombinator.com/item?id=4324615)).

 - [As an Employee, You Are Disposable](https://nelson.cloud/as-an-employee-you-are-disposable/) - “It's okay to like your job and employer.
 Just understand that, as an employee, you are disposable.”
 Also: “This is not news.
 If you are loyal to your employer and do not own a significant part of the organization, then you should take a good hard look at why you're loyal -- and whether or not your employer is loyal to you in return.” ([source](https://news.ycombinator.com/item?id=40943681)).

-- [P.T.'s Hidden Meaning](https://www.youtube.com/watch?v=yr4RvdREwl8) - How Hideo Kojima creatively used a playable teaser as a way to bypass NDA and to tell he story about the turmoil at Konami leading to his leaving of the company.
+- [P.T.'s Hidden Meaning](https://www.youtube.com/watch?v=yr4RvdREwl8) - How Hideo Kojima creatively used a playable teaser as a way to bypass NDA and to tell the story about the turmoil at Konami leading to his leaving of the company.
 But that only works if you're an influential and popular game designer.

 - [Management Challenges for the 21st Century - Managing Oneself](https://www.thecompleteleader.org/sites/default/files/imce/Managing%20Oneself_Drucker_HBR.pdf) - “There is a great deal of talk today about the "mid-life crisis" of the executive.
 It is mostly boredom.
 At age forty-five most executives have reached the peak of their business career and know it.”
 In paragraph Ⅴ, you'll find why knowledge workers needs to manage themselves, and plan for the second half of their life.